 - the SIC code of the transferor (current holder of the waste)

 - the name and address of the transferor and transferee (person receiving the waste) and their signatures (the signature can be electronic as long as an enforcement officer can view it)

-- the capacity in which the transferor and transferee are acting (e.g. as a producer, importer or registered waste carrier, broker or dealer) and their relevant authorisation to act in that capacity (e.g. their permit number or registration number)
+- the capacity in which the transferor and transferee are acting (for example, as a producer, importer or registered waste carrier, broker or dealer) and their relevant authorisation to act in that capacity (for example, their permit number or registration number)